Ukraine's Poroshenko strikes martial tone on independence day

 Earlier in August Russia, which denies accusations from Kiev and NATO that it supports eastern rebels with troops and equipment, said Ukraine was trying to provoke a new conflict over annexed Crimea.

-(Reporting by Natalia Zinets; Writing by Alessandra Prentice; Editing by Richard Balmforth)
+(Reporting by Natalia Zinets; Writing by Alessandra Prentice Editing by Jeremy Gaunt)

+* European stock markets mixed after strong start, Wall St to gain

+* Kazakhstan says cannot join prolonged cut on same terms (Updates prices, adds quote paragraphs 10-11)